LHCGreg/mal-api/readme.md

 }
 ```

 Binaries are available as a [NuGet package](https://www.nuget.org/packages/MalApi/) called MalApi.
+The package supports .NET 4.5.2 and netstandard 1.3.

 MalApi currently contains these MAL functions:
 - Getting a user's anime list via http://myanimelist.net/malappinfo.php?status=all&type=anime&u=username.
 MalApi handles even malformed XML that MAL can generate when users put certain characters in tags.